EricEricEricJin/ECE539-Group-Project/proposal/proposal.md

 - Result:

-    below is the validating accuracy against epoch number of the model with `xxm_splitted` dataset.
+    Below is the validating accuracy against epoch number of the model with `xxm_splitted` dataset.
 We can see Code AI didn't lie and the accuracy of its model is very high.

     ![post outcome](Figure/post_outcome.png)